 There has always been something of a debate when it comes to choosing between buying in auction or buying from a gallery.
 Buying in auction can be fun, but it can carry a lot more risk, whereas buying from a gallery should include more safeguards and the pictures bought have the benefit of the owners experience and expertise.
-There are also additional costs when buying pictures in auction, these are sometimes not immediately recognised.
-For example there is always a Buyers Premium to pay on the auction hammer price which very often amounts to 30% if you include VAT and sometimes more when you add A.R.R.
-Then there are transport costs from the auction house with more potential costs if the picture needs cleaning, remounting and framing.
+There are also additional costs when buying pictures in auction.
+These costs are not always recognised.
+To begin with, there is a Buyers Premium to pay on the auction hammer price which very often amounts to 30% if you include VAT and sometimes more when you add A.R.R.
+Then there are transport costs from the auction house, with more potential costs if the picture needs cleaning, remounting and framing.

 Because auctions rely on attracting the right buyers at the right time, something they don’t always manage to achieve, we sometimes see pictures fail to sell, or sell on a low estimate.
-Many of these pictures are readmitted at a later date, sometimes in a different auction and can make more than double its previous failed price or estimate.
+Many of these pictures are often readmitted at a later date, sometimes in a different auction and can end up making several times more than its previous price or estimate.
 I personally bought a picture from an auction in 2019 for £200 on the hammer and then sold the same picture a year later in a different auction for £980 on the hammer.
 This has happened to me on several occasions, so it shows that there is no such thing as a right price when it comes to auctions.